Get the high-level details you need to set up your Confluence Cloud site in order to meet your team's needs.

 Link to a comment

-You can link directly to a comment on a page by selecting the timestamp and copying the URL from your browser.
+You can link directly to an inline comment or a page comment by copying the link to it.

-Administrators of a space have the option to turn of commenting entirely.
+Administrators of a space have the option to turn off commenting entirely.

 If comments are allowed in a space: